Jawar19/home-assistant.io/source/_integrations/rejseplanen.markdown

     title: Rejseplanen Labs
 ---

-The `rejseplanen` {% term integration %} will provide you with travel details for Danish public transport, using multidepartureboard data from [Rejseplanen](https://www.rejseplanen.dk/).
+The `rejseplanen` {% term integration %} will provide you with travel details for Danish public transport, using multi-departure board data from [Rejseplanen](https://www.rejseplanen.dk/).

 {% important %}
 As part of conforming to Home Assistant standards, all extra attributes previously available on sensors have been removed.
 In a future release, the integration will provide an {% term action %} to retrieve the full list of departures with all details.
 This will allow for more flexible data access while maintaining proper entity standards.